octopusthink/octopusthink.com/src/content/pages/about.md

 Matt is a full-stack developer with a soft spot for React and JavaScript.
 He's detail-oriented, quick to learn, and well-versed in navigating projects of all sizes.
 He cares about accessibility, automation, and writing clean, readable code that doesn't box you in.

-An enthusiastic contributor to open-source projects, he wrote the popular localForage library, used by thousands of apps/web services including Mozilla Add-ons, Cordova, Twitter and WordPress.com.
+An enthusiastic contributor to open-source projects, he wrote the popular localForage library, used by thousands of apps/web services including Mozilla Add-ons, Cordova, Twitter, and WordPress.com.
 He was also the accessibility lead for WordPress 5.0.

 Over the years, Matt has worked for Mozilla (Firefox), Automattic (WordPress), Nova Scotia government, and a slew of start-ups.
 He's hosted workshops around the world and spoken at conferences on nearly every continent.